Background pattern

 If you take more Vibracina than you should

-Peritoneal dialysis does not alter the plasma elimination half-life and would therefore not be beneficial in the treatment of overdose.
+Peritoneal dialysis does not alter the plasma elimination half-life and therefore would not be beneficial in the treatment of overdose.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.